At a Glance

-- 13 interscholastic team sports include football, soccer, cross country, hockey, basketball, skiing, swimming, wrestling, squash, lacrosse, baseball, golf and tennis
+- 13 interscholastic team sports include football, soccer, cross country, hockey, basketball, skiing, ultimate, wrestling, squash, lacrosse, baseball, golf and tennis

 - 46 interscholastic teams play at the varsity, JV, third, fourth and fifth level, allowing for participation across all skill levels

 - St. Sebastian’s competes in the Independent School League (ISL)

 - 30+ student-run clubs and activities including political, cultural, arts, and academic organizations all offering opportunities to develop special interests and talents and gain leadership experience

 - Tuition for the 2023-24 academic year: $58,200